automl/amltk/README.md

 easily swap out components and integrate your own.
 The toolkit is designed to be used in a variety of different ways, whether for research purposes, building your own AutoML Tool or educational purposes.

-We focus on building complex parametrized pipelines easily, providng tools to optimize these pipeline parameters and lastly, providing tools to schedule compute tasks on a variety of different compute backends, without the need to refactor everything, once you swap out any one of these.
+We focus on building complex parametrized pipelines easily, providing tools to optimize these pipeline parameters and lastly, providing tools to schedule compute tasks on a variety of different compute backends, without the need to refactor everything, once you swap out any one of these.